Three Days in Dublin with Kids

 Touring with children means taking a different approach, building in time for them to chill and to have some play as well as making sure you are near suitable places to eat at the appropriate times.

-There is little more likely to frazzle everyones nerves than too many museums or attractions packed into one day.
-So these are suggestions for three very different days in and around Dublin, specifically intended to keep all the family entertained and amused.
+There is little more likely to frazzle everyone’s nerves than too many museums or attractions packed into one day.
+So these are suggestions for three very different days in and around Dublin, specifically intended to keep all the family entertained and amused without inducing cranky tiredness.

 Day 1: Sightseeing in Dublin

-The aim to-day is lots of variety, with the morning and afternoon quite different from each other and a picnic in between.
+Kids and sightseeing and not always the greatest combination, but the aim to-day is lots of variety, not too much walking, a minimum of ‘boring bits’ and with morning and afternoon quite different from each other and a fun picnic in between.

 While the kids are fresh in the morning it’s a good time to take in some of the major sights.
-I’d suggest starting in the city centre and visiting first Trinity College and then the National Museum, both good visits for adults which most kids will enjoy too and not far apart.
+I’d suggest starting in the city centre, visiting first Trinity College and then the National Museum, both good visits for adults which kids will enjoy too and not far apart.

-Pick up some food in one of the delicatessens or sandwich shops along Nassau St as you go from Trinity to the museum – I’d highly recommend The Runner Bean.
+Pick up some food for a picnic lunch in one of the excellent delicatessens or sandwich shops along Nassau St as you go from Trinity to the museum.

-After the museum go to the park at St Stephen’s Green, where there are open green spaces to run around in, ducks on the pond, mini ‘forests’ to explore and plenty of places to sit and have a picnic lunch.
+After the museum go to the park at St Stephen’s Green where there are open green spaces to run around in, ducks on the pond, mini ‘forests’ to explore and plenty of quiet places to sit and have lunch.

 There are two good options for the rest of the day, both of which have stops on St Stephen’s Green.

-These run on a hop-on, hop- off basis around the main attractions in Dublin and are a great hit with kids – be sure to sit up top!
+These run on a hop-on, hop- off basis around the main attractions in Dublin and are a great hit with kids – be sure to sit up top if the weather allows, so that they can wave at everyone!
+You can take either the Red or Blue Route, both of which you can board at (Stop 7) just outside St Stephen’s Green, on the north side.
+This PDF route map will orientate you.

-I’d suggest any of the following as good hop-off options for kids:
+I’d suggest any of the following as particularly good hop-off options for kids:

 Day 2: Around Dublin Bay By Train